How to Properly Resize and Serve Scaled Images with WordPress

 The default WordPress image sizes are thumbnail, medium, large and full-size, though, full-size refers to the original dimensions of uploaded images and can’t be changed in the Media Settings.
 To edit the original image, refer to the details above.

-To manually resize the default image sizes, go to Settings > Media and enter the necessary width and height you need for the applicable image size you want to change in the corresponding fields.
+To manually resize the default image sizes, go to Settings > Media and enter the max width and max height you need for the applicable image size you want to change in the corresponding fields.

 When you’re done, click Save Changes at the bottom of the page.